MicrosoftDocs/power-automate-docs/articles/data-operations.md

 # Use data operations with Microsoft Flow

-In this walkthrough, you learn about some of the Microsoft Flow’s popular data operations, such as compose, join, select, filter, create table, and parse JSON that are available to manipulate data when you create flows.
+In this walkthrough, you learn about some of the Microsoft Flow’s popular data operations, such as compose, join, select, filter array, create table, and parse JSON that are available to manipulate data when you create flows.

 ## Prerequisites